vegaprotocol/specs/protocol/0007-POSN-non_core_positions_api.md

 - Realised P&L since the last time the position changed from 0 or flipped sign.
 - Realised P&L including fees.
 - Realised P&L including fees since the last time the position changed from 0 or flipped sign.
-- Realised P&L including fundings.
+- Realised P&L including funding.
-- Realised P&L including fundings since the last time the position changed from 0 or flipped sign.
+- Realised P&L including funding since the last time the position changed from 0 or flipped sign.
-- Realised P&L including both fees and fundings.
+- Realised P&L including both fees and funding.
-- Realised P&L including both fees and fundings since the last time the position changed from 0 or flipped sign.
+- Realised P&L including both fees and funding since the last time the position changed from 0 or flipped sign.
 - Taker fees paid.
 - Taker fees paid since the last time the position changed from 0 or flipped sign.
 - Maker fees received.